wshuv-o/EEG-DATNet/README.md

 ## 📁 Project Structure

 =======
-# NeuroTransNet
+# EEG-DATNet

 ## Overview
-NeuroTransNet is a novel hybrid deep learning architecture designed for robust classification of Electroencephalography (EEG) signals in brain-computer interfaces (BCIs).
+EEG-DATNet is a novel hybrid deep learning architecture designed for robust classification of Electroencephalography (EEG) signals in brain-computer interfaces (BCIs).
 It addresses challenges such as non-stationarity, high dimensionality, and noise in EEG data by integrating multi-scale temporal convolutions, spatial convolutions, dual statistical pooling, a spiking-inspired activation function, and a dual-attention transformer encoder.
-NeuroTransNet achieves state-of-the-art performance on EEG benchmark datasets, including motor imagery and cognitive state decoding tasks.
+EEG-DATNet achieves state-of-the-art performance on EEG benchmark datasets, including motor imagery and cognitive state decoding tasks.

 ## Key Features
 - **Multi-scale Temporal Convolution**: Captures EEG dynamics across multiple temporal resolutions (60 ms to 260 ms) using parallel 2D convolutions with kernel sizes of 15, 25, 51, and 65.